arackaf/mongo-graphql-starter/README.md

 Will retrieve the first page of books' titles, as well as the `count` of all books matching whatever filters were specified in the query (in this case there were none).

+Note, if you don't query `Meta.count` from the results, then the total query will not be execute.
+Similarly, if the above query did not query anything from the Books result set, then that query would not execute at all.
+The generated resolvers will analyze the AST and only query what you ask for.

 ## All filters available

 This section describes the filters available in the `all<Type>s` query for each queryable type.

-string, stringArray, int, intArray, float, MongoId and date fields will all have the following filters created
+`string`, `stringArray`, `int`, `intArray`, `float`, `MongoId` and `date` fields will all have the following filters created

 Exact match

 `field: <value>` - will match results with exactly that value

-In match
+`in` match

 `field_in: [<value1>, <value2>]` - will match results which match any of those exact values.

 Note, for Date fields, the strings you send over will be converted to Date objects before being passed to Mongo.
 Similarly, for MongoIds, the Mongo `ObjectId` method will be applied, before running the filter.
-For string and int arrays, the value will be an entire array, which will be matched by Mongo item by item.
+For string, int and float arrays, the value will be an entire array, which will be matched by Mongo item by item.

 ### String filters